Yann39/self-hosted/README.md

 # Network configuration

-Before installing our services, we need to configure the network, so we can reach our applications from the internet.
+Before installing our services, we need to configure the network, so we can reach our applications from different locations.

 The idea is to have :

 - A main **domain** name
-- A **subdomain** name for each application that must be reachable
+- A **subdomain** name for each application that must be reachable from the internet
 - A **dynamic DNS** name to avoid having to use a **static** public IP address
 - A **Traefik** reverse proxy to handle HTTP request that will be port forwarded to the applications

+For services that will not be accessible to the internet, we will use **Pi-Hole**’s ability to manage **local DNS records** (each record will point to Banana Pi's internal IP address) so that they are also reachable using a subdomain name.

+Here is an overview of the route for each case, when a client request _myapp.example.com_ :

+:small_blue_diamond: Internet access :

 ```mermaid
 flowchart LR